May 20, 2015

 South Indian rice and coconut based dishes - appam, idiyappam (also called noolputtu), and puttu go a very long way in history.
-They were very popular in ancient Tamil literary (which included Tamil Nadu, Kerala and parts of Karnataka).
+They were very popular in ancient Tamil country (which included Tamil Nadu, Kerala and parts of Karnataka).
 Both idiyappam and puttu were steam cooked and appam was cooked in a clay or iron pot with a curved bottom over a wood burning stove.
 According to eminent Indian food historian K.T.
-Achaya both idiyappam and appam were dishes sold by kaazhiyar and kuuviyar - vendors od snack foods on the seashore; they are graphically described in ancient Sangam poems, Perumpanuru, Mathuraikanchi and Silappathikaram.
-Ancient Tamil Sangam poems date back to a period from 300 BC to 300 AD.
+Achaya both idiyappam and appam were dishes sold by kaazhiyar and kuuviyar - vendors od snack foods on the seashore; they are graphically described in ancient Sangam poems, Perumpanuru, Mathuraikanchi and Silappathikaram which date back to a period from 300 BC to 300 AD.

 Historical Recipes for idiyappam, appam and puttu

 Idiyappam, fresh steam cooked fine rice noodles, were traditionally made by soaking and grinding rice into a very fine batter.
 This batter is mixed with salt and a tablespoon of oil and cooked over a stove to remove all the water.
 It is stirred constantly while cooking so that no lumps form.
 After a few minutes of cooking the batter thickens and comes together into a ball of soft dough, It is cooled and then filled in a wooden or metal press with many small holes at the bottom.
 The noodles are squeezed out in a circular pattern on to a steamer plate with tiny holes at the bottom lined with clean wet cloth and steamed for five to six minutes.
 Alternately the soft cooked dough is steamed first and then the noodles are squeezed out using the press.